stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 ### Conflicts

 This overall solution is in conflict with unimplemented components of an accepted proposal.
-[SE-0155](https://github.com/apple/swift-evolution/blob/master/proposals/0155-normalize-enum-case-representation.md) permits enum cases to be given overlapping case names so long as the argument labels and types differ.
+[SE-0155](https://github.com/apple/swift-evolution/blob/master/proposals/0155-normalize-enum-case-representation.md) permits an enum to have more than one case with the same base name so long as the associated value labels and types differ.
 This unimplemented component must be revised to avoid ambiguity when automatically generating properties.

 ### Future direction